dhall-lang/dhall-lang/standard/beta-normalization.md

 betaNormalize (Builtin Bytes) = Builtin Bytes
 ```

-An `Bytes` literal is in normal form:
+A `Bytes` literal is in normal form:

     ───────────────────────────────────────────